appspector/ios-sdk/README.md

 #### CocoaPods
 <!-- integration-pods-start -->
-To use cocoapods add this line to your podfile and run `pod install`:
+To use CocoaPods add this line to your podfile and run `pod install`:

 ```
 pod 'AppSpectorSDK'